earldouglas/sbt-war/README.md

 ### `warStop`

-This can be used to stop the running container:
+To stop the running container, use `warStop`:

 ```
 > warStop